 For this article, Nyala and I put our heads together to spread our advice and solo travel experiences throughout the World Wide Web.
 Because hey, this is what the blog is about… right? 😉

 So now, the essence of the article.
 Solo (female) travel.
 We’d like to start off by saying ‘it’s freaking 2018‘.
-Take advantage of all knowledge and power that we have acquired and shared throughout aaaall these years of the Internet.’
+Take advantage of all knowledge and power that we -people- have acquired and shared throughout aaaall this information on the Internet.’
 Benefit from the internet, from the other technological advances and from the ways of transportation that are available today.
 Agreed to that?
 Then continue reading for our tips as a solo (female) traveler.
 By the way… We put female between brackets because we are both female and we’re the ones to come up with these tips 😉 But I’m sure they’re applicable to everyone!

 Traveling solo is a real challenge.
 Sophisticated, but still a challenge.
 Yes, there have been moments that I haven’t felt too safe, and yes, I’ve had difficulties.
 But that makes us who we are, right?
 I’m pretty sure this is what every solo traveler will tell you.